aneasystone/github-trending/README.md

 ## Python

+* 【2023-08-17】[docker / docker-py](https://github.com/docker/docker-py) - A Python library for the Docker Engine API
+* 【2023-08-17】[plbrault / youre-the-os](https://github.com/plbrault/youre-the-os) - A game where you are a computer's OS and you have to manage processes, memory and I/O events.
 * 【2023-08-16】[QiuChenlyOpenSource / QQFlacMusicDownloader](https://github.com/QiuChenlyOpenSource/QQFlacMusicDownloader) - [秋城落叶] QQ 音乐源无损歌曲下载
 * 【2023-08-16】[spandanb / learndb-py](https://github.com/spandanb/learndb-py) - Learn database internals by implementing it from scratch.
 * 【2023-08-15】[SeargeDP / SeargeSDXL](https://github.com/SeargeDP/SeargeSDXL) - Custom nodes and workflows for SDXL in ComfyUI